codello/go-asn1/README.md

 }

 // BerEncode defines how s is encoded using BER.
 It returns identification
-// information of the element (its ber.Header) as well as an io.WriterTo.
+// information of the data value (its ber.Header) as well as an io.WriterTo.
 // The io.WriterTo value will do the actual encoding of the value into bytes. func (s *MyString) BerEncode() (ber.Header, io.WriterTo, error) {
 	return ber.Header{